corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 For instance, we might know that `W` is `Button` in this case, so `duplicate` returns a `Button`.
 Now the confusion about what `Self` means is gone!

+The downside is that you can't fully lean on dynamic dispatch anymore and that you might have to refactor a lot of code if you were using trait objects extensively before.

 ### Fix #2: Opt Out Problem Methods with `where Self: Sized`

 Another option is to keep using trait objects but change the problematic method to only work with concrete types.